 There are a number of applications which must be completed and submitted as you go through the process of applying for various types of financial aid.
-There are also deadlines to consider, the possibility of Federal Verification, and things which you can do to make the process go more smoothly.
+There are also deadlines to consider, the possibility of Federal Verification, and tasks which you can do to make the process go more smoothly.

 Applications to be Completed

 - Free Application for Federal Student Aid (FAFSA) – You submit this online via the U.S. Department of Education's FAFSA site.
 Use Penn College's Federal School Code of 003395.
 In order to submit, both student and parent (of a dependent student) need a FSA ID, which you should apply for at least a few days before starting your FAFSA.
 The FAFSA is the initial application used by college students across the country for grants, students loans, work-study, and other forms of aid.
 We recommend students and parents use the IRS DRT for the 2020-2021 FAFSA.

 - Student and/or parent loan program applications – Refer to the Loans page to apply online.
 You must complete a loan application(s) in addition to the FAA and the FAFSA .